snjvn/DroneDash-23-Sanjeev/report.md

 But the idea was to pass the rgb image to openCV's aruco-tag detector.
 Once the tag was detected, we should land by moving forward and dropping down (then we'll land on the tag).

 ## Simulation results from my end
-The 3x3 grid algorithm would let the drone reach the aruco marker in world 1 and 2.
+The 3x3 grid algorithm would let the drone reach the aruco marker in world 1.
+The drone was able to dodge the pillars quite well in world 2.

 ## Possible Improvements
 A rather trivial thing- yawing/rotating- has not been implemented.
-Implementing that would make it possible to navigate world 0.
+Implementing that would make it possible to navigate world 0, and reach the aruco tag of world 2.